 - Being a natural, non-toxic and pH balanced liquid makes HOCl very effective for skin cleaning and maintenance.
 It reduces pimples, rashes, dry skin and mild to medium fungal infections.
-It's especially effective against athelete's foot and black toes.
-Many HOCl-based skincare product are available in the market.
+It's especially effective against athlete's foot and black toes.
+Many HOCl-based skincare products are available in the market.
 See this article , or this one or even this one for more information.
 Then there are the pages from product companies, Lumion , Curativa Bay and Purefresh .
-Biobrume makes a product for skin care, and though it's not listed there yet, it will soon be!
+Biobrume makes a product for skincare, and though it's not listed there yet, it will soon be!

 - HOCl may be effective for cleaning biofilm-contaminated implant surfaces.
 Research article link .

 - If HOCl is used as a mouth rinse, one must assume that a portion of the rinse will be swallowed.
 No abnormal findings were observed in terms of visual inspections of the oral cavity, histopathologic tests, or measurements of surface enamel roughness.
 HOCl can further also be used as a daily mouth wash as part of an individual's daily oral care routine.
 Research article (PDF) and another (PDF) .

 - Clean Toothbrush